UselessGuru/UG-Miner/README.md

       You can set specific options per pool.
 For example, you can mine NiceHash on the internal wallet and other pools on a valid wallet.
 See 'PoolsConfig-Template.json' for some pool specific configuration options.

       Available options:
-         - Wallets[Currency] = Your wallet address for [Currency]; some pools, e.g. Hiveon require wallets in each supported currency
+         - Wallets[Currency]: Your wallet address for [Currency]; some pools, e.g. Hiveon require wallets in each supported currency
-         - UserName = your MPH or ProHashing user name
+         - UserName: your MPH or ProHashing user name
-         - WorkerName = your worker name
+         - WorkerName: your worker name
-         - PricePenaltyFactor = See explanation below
+         - EarningsAdjustmentFactor: See explanation below
-         - Algorithm = List of included or excluded algorithms per pool
+         - Algorithm: List of included or excluded algorithms per pool
+         - Corrency: List of included or excluded currencies per pool
-         - PayoutThreshold[Currency] = pool will allow payout if this amount is reached
+         - PayoutThreshold[Currency]: pool will allow payout if this amount is reached

       Usage:
          - Edit 'Config\PoolsConfig.json'